rahul455/youtube-data-api-codeignitor/README.md

 # YouTube Data API v3 CodeIgniter library for uploading a video

-A YouTube API 3 Library for uploading a video to youtube  for CodeIgniter PHP Framework (3.x)
+A YouTube API 3 Library for uploading a video to youtube  for CodeIgniter PHP Framework (3.x).Upload videos to youtube using codeignitor is very simple using this library.

 ## Usage:
 * Change client auth id secret and Authorized redirect URI in application/config/Google.php and copy in the appropriate directory in your project.